 - ED 351 Assessment Issues

-- ED 360 Behavior Management Strategies/Inclusive & Self-Contained Classroom
+- ED 360 Behavior Management Strategies for students with Autism and Inclusive and Self-Contained Classrooms

 - ED 380 Specialized Instruction in Reading

 - ED 460 Inclusive Practices

-First semester sophomores may enroll in ED 206 Historical & Philosophical Foundations of American Education & School Curriculum if they have a cumulative GPA of 2.75 or higher.
+Second semester freshman may enroll in ED 206 Historical & Philosophical Foundations of American Education & School Curriculum if they have a cumulative GPA of 2.75 or higher.
 The admission process into the Education program includes an interview, a writing sample, a letter of recommendation and a cumulative GPA of 3.0 or higher after completing course ED 206 Philosophical & Historical Foundations of American Education & School Curriculum.
+Students must also pass all three parts of the Praxis I: Core Academic Skills for Educators (#5751) in order to be accepted to the Education program and to continue taking any Education courses after ED 206.